somebeaver/Lowrider.js/README.md

 Lowrider.js is optimized for slow async operations in `onBuild()`.
-No matter how long it takes to finish `onBuild()`, that component's `onLoad()` will always come after, **and no other component will be blocked from rendering**.
+No matter how long it takes to finish `onBuild()`, that component's `onLoad()` will always come after, **and no other component will be blocked from rendering, including child components that have already been inserted**.

 Since any component can, during its `onBuild()` hook, add arbitrary HTML to the document, it's impossible to look downwards and know when the loading of any